 Beginner Skiing Ikenotaira

 Ikenotaira Myoko Ski Resort is a very good place to learn to ski or snowboard.
 The lower half of the ski area is predominantly made up of green runs, with a mix of tree lined trails and highway wide runs where there is plenty of room to spread out.
-Ikenotaira is not very busy, especially on weekdays, which makes it easier for beginners and there is an international ski school based at the resort.
+Ikenotaira is not very busy, especially on weekdays, which makes it easier for beginners.

 Ikenotaira Skiing & Riding for the Intermediate